weixu-vivian/weixu-vivian.github.io/_pages/publications.md

 3. Tan, X., **Xu, W**., Wang, C. (Under review).
 Reading for voice in AI-assisted multimodal texts: What do readers pay attention to?
 Preprint available at: http://ssrn.com/abstract=4889868

 ### In Preparation
 1. **Xu, W**., Avci, D., Cassie, B., Kladieva, A., Durgut, G., Staples, S. (In preparation).
 Multimodal corpus of L2 first-year writing (FYW) students’ works: A method for coding and analysis.
-Research Methods in Applied Linguistics.
 2. Wang, C., **Xu, W**., Tan, X. (In preparation).
 Inquiry into doctoral and postdoctoral L2 writers’ AI-assisted academic writing practices: A longitudinal multiple case study.
-Journal of English for Academic Purposes.
 3. McMullin, M., Weech, S., Avci, D., Banat, H., **Xu, W**.
 (In preparation).
 Are we doing what we say we’re doing?
 Assessing the constructive distributed work model for sustainable research teams.
-Special Interest Group on Design of Communication of the Association for Computing Machinery (ACM, SIGDOC).
+Invited Submission to Special Interest Group on Design of Communication of the Association for Computing Machinery (ACM, SIGDOC).